Opening Krylov space to access all-time dynamics via dynamical symmetries

 Crucially, for locally interacting systems and initial states with short-range correlations, the only relevant dynamical symmetries are those satisfying the property of pseudolocality \cite{Tomaz_Prosen_1998,Doyon,Doyon2,Doyon3,Buca2023}.
 Note that sometimes, these dynamical symmetries are referred to as a spectrum generating algebra (SGA, e.g. \cite{SGA,scarsdynsym2,Serbyn2021,chandran2022quantum}), however, we emphasize that dynamical symmetries do not form an algebra in general, and conversely SGAs are not necessarily pseudolocal and hence might not affect the dynamics.

 Quantum mechanics is unitary, so in finite closed systems, however, the spectrum of the Liouvillian is purely real.
 This raises the question: How can we probe the thermodynamic limit properties of a system by studying the spectral properties of the Liouvillian?
 Similar approaches have been first developed to compute time dependent correlation functions and are referred to as pseudomode expansions~\cite{Mori1965, Mori2024, Dalton2001, Teretenkov2024b,Teretenkov2024, Uskov2024}.
-In particular, Refs \cite{Teretenkov2024, Uskov2024} suggest adding dissipation in the Krylov basis and taking the limit of vanishing dissipation or by studying the Ruelle-Pollicott resonances of an effective Liouvillain \cite{RP1,RP2,RP3,RP4}.
+In particular, Refs \cite{Teretenkov2024, Uskov2024} suggest adding dissipation in the Krylov basis and taking the limit of vanishing dissipation or by studying the Ruelle-Pollicott resonances of an effective Liouvillain \cite{prosen2002ruelle,RP1,RP2,RP3,RP4,RP5,RP6}.
 Both of these approaches allow for access to the dynamical symmetries.
 However, the studies so far have been limited to close to equilibrium dynamics.
 Equally importantly, the (pseudo)locality of the dynamical symmetries has not been previously investigated, even though it is precisely the pseudolocal operators that affect the non-equilibrium physics.

 We propose a more rigorous approach that consists in truncating the Krylov chain by introducing an open boundary condition that leads to a decomposition into system and environment at the level of the Krylov space.
 Local quantities are supported in the system while nonlocal quantities are part of the environment.
 This allows for understanding which dynamical symmetries are pseudolocal and hence relevant.
-We also use the concept of eternal equilibrium \cite{Buca2023}, i.e. the fact that the system when quenched is always in an equilibrium state (but with chemical potentials that decay in time) which allows us to study far-from-equilibrium dynamics.

 This framework is practical provided that one is interested in eventually measuring local quantities and provided that some smoothness condition holds on the operator representation in Krylov space.